NickCamacho15/YouFirstTracker/replit.md

-# .uoY - A Premium Self-Leadership Platform
+# .uoY - The Premium Personal Excellence Platform

 ## Overview

-.uoY is a focused personal executive productivity platform built around goal setting, habit tracking, and personal reflection.
-The application provides users with clean, distraction-free tools to set goals, track habits, log reading sessions, and create vision boards - designed as a premium productivity companion with a sleek dark aesthetic inspired by the .uoY brand.
+.uoY is the premium personal excellence platform designed to help users craft their life into a masterpiece.
+Built around scientifically-backed habit formation, strategic goal progression, and vision manifestation, the application provides users with elegant, gamified tools to achieve extraordinary personal growth.
+More than productivity software - it's a comprehensive system for personal excellence and life mastery, featuring interactive completion mechanisms and satisfying feedback loops that make taking action irresistible.

 ## System Architecture